michaelkotelnikov/rhacm-workshop/04.Application-Lifecycle/README.md

 <hub> $ oc apply -f managedclusterset.yaml
 ```

-Now, import `local-cluster` into the ManagedClusterSet reosurce.
+Now, import `local-cluster` into the ManagedClusterSet resource.
 Importation will be done by adding the `cluster.open-cluster-management.io/clusterset: all-clusters` label to the `local-cluster` ManagedCluster resource -

 ```
 <hub> $ oc edit managedcluster local-cluster